 When filing bankruptcy you must choose either the California exemptions or the Federal exemptions.
 Determining whether the California versus Federal exemptions are more beneficial for your situation always requires the advice of an attorney based on a thorough analysis of your unique situation.

-Unfortunately, the California bankruptcy exemptions are quite deficient with respect to your other assets.
-The California exemptions do not allow you to keep much other property such as vehicles and money in your financial accounts.
-You get a very small amount of vehicle exemption and very minimal amounts of other exemptions such as for money in your accounts.
+Where the California bankruptcy exemptions fall short is their protection of your other assets such as financial accounts, vehicles, or other personal property assets.
+The California exemptions provide a very small amount of vehicle exemption and very minimal amounts of other exemptions such as for money in your bank accounts.

 The Federal exemptions, in contrast to the California exemptions, are not very generous when it comes to equity in your home.
 The Federal homestead exemption pales in comparison to the California homestead exemption.
-As of 2017, the Federal homestead exemption allows you to exempt $26,800 in equity in your home.
+For 2023, the Federal homestead exemption allows you to exempt $31,950 in equity in your home.
 But the Federal exemptions make up for the small homestead exemption by allowing you exempt property a large amount of personal property you would not be able to keep under the California exemptions.

 The Federal exemptions give you a “wild-card” exemption that you can apply to whatever property you want.
 The wildcard exemption is quite generous.
-As 2017, the wild-card exemption amount is $1,425 plus any amount of unused homestead exemption, resulting in a maximum possible wild-card amount of $28,225 that you can use to exempt any property.
+For 2023, the wild-card exemption amount is $1,700 plus any amount of unused homestead exemption, resulting in a maximum possible wild-card amount of $33,650 that you can use to exempt any property.

 As with most legal issues, there are nuances to most rules, so you cannot just assume that your assets will be protected without consulting with an experienced bankruptcy lawyer.